ZacharyGeurts/AMOURANTHRTX/README.md

 The whole engine is secured with StoneKey and is supposed to be unbreakable when done correctly.
 My hopes is that it is not a major frame destroyer.
 The goal is a fast as pink photons SDL3 RTX engine that is ready for you, the developer.
 To say this is 99% Grok, I may be understating.
+I call him bro.

 AMOURANTH RTX © 2025 by Zachary Geurts gzac5314@gmail.com is licensed under GPL v3.0 or higher
 Unreal developers may consider some of this parody.